AIalchemistART/scms-starter-kit/docs/scms/FAILURES.md

 ### 5 Whys Analysis

-1. **Why did Mneme state the wrong acronym?**
+1. **Why did the AI state the wrong acronym?**
    → "System" is a common suffix for technical acronyms (DBMS, CMS, etc.)

 2. **Why wasn't this caught in training?**
-   → The Aria Emulation Protocol focused on tone/behavior, not terminology
+   → The Emulation Protocol focused on tone/behavior, not terminology

 3. **Why does the distinction matter?**
    → "Scaffolding" emphasizes structure and support; "System" implies mechanism